voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 ## Local Security and Dependency Checks

-`npm run ci-verify:full` also runs the key security and dependency checks used in CI: `npm audit --omit=dev --audit-level=high`, `npm run safety:deps` (dry-aged-deps), and `npm run audit:dev-high`, alongside the build, tests, and linting.
-These are the same checks that enforce the security and dependency guarantees documented in the README.
-You generally do not need to run `dry-aged-deps` or audit commands directly; rely on `ci-verify:full` (and optionally `ci-verify:fast` while iterating) unless you are explicitly working on dependency or security-related changes.
+The `ci-verify:full` script is your local entry point for the same security and dependency checks that matter in CI.
+It runs, in addition to build/tests/lint:

+- `npm audit --omit=dev --audit-level=high`
+- `npm run safety:deps` (dry-aged-deps)
+- `npm run audit:dev-high`

+These map to CI as follows:

+- **Gating CI checks (must pass to keep the main job green):**
+  - `npm audit --omit=dev --audit-level=high` – production/runtime dependency audit
+  - `npm run safety:deps` – dry-aged-deps baseline for dependency “staleness” / health

+- **Advisory CI checks (do not fail CI, but are still run and recorded):**
+  - `npm run audit:dev-high` – dev-only dependency audit; findings are logged for maintainers but do *not* gate merges

+Running `npm run ci-verify:full` locally gives you the same security/dependency signal that the main CI job expects for gating, plus the same advisory information.
+You normally **do not** need to run `npm audit`, `dry-aged-deps`, or the dev audit commands directly.

+As a contributor, your default workflow should be:

+- Use `npm run ci-verify:fast` for quick iteration.
+- Use `npm run ci-verify:full` before pushing or opening a PR to exercise the same gating checks as CI (including security and dependency health).

+You only need to run the underlying tools individually (or add extra runs) if you are:

+- Working specifically on dependency upgrades / cleanups.
+- Investigating or documenting a security or dependency incident.
+- Updating the policies, baselines, or docs that describe how these checks are used.

 Thank you for helping improve `eslint-plugin-traceability`!